 The tiny habits method was created by prof. BJ Fogg, the director of the Persuasive Tech Lab at Stanford University.

-BJ Fogg teaches that the road to any desired behavior—say, learning regularly for your GED test or eating healthier—can be jump-started with three baby steps:
+BJ Fogg teaches that the road to any desired behavior—say, regularly learning for your GED test or eating healthier—can be jump-started with three baby steps:

 1. Tiny steps-Start small